okalangkenneth/ELKv1/README.md

   ````
   This code logs an informational message when the Get method is called.

- ## Running the web API project in a Docker container and generating logs.

  ### Step 2: Test the API and view logs in Kibana

  Now, we can test the API and view the logs in Kibana.
 Open a terminal and navigate to the DotnetELK directory.
 Then, run the following command to start the API: